Gabelbombe/vagrant-cluster/README.md

     sudo puppet cert list # should see 'node01.mheducation.com' cert waiting for signature sudo puppet cert sign --all # sign the agent node certs sudo puppet cert list --all # check for signed certs

+#### NOTES

+  If you are having issues with `Vagrant Error: Connection timeout.
+Retrying....` try adding the following to your `~/.ssh/config`

+    Host *
+      GSSAPIAuthentication no